KannonZenetism/zenetism-field-physics/Chapter21MP.md

 | Φ3 or ⇝ | **Dispersive** | Phase of scattering; motion externalized into fragmenting pattern fields |
 | ♾ | **Total (AD)** | Full harmonic expression: latent, motive, and dispersive currents unified |

-**Note — On ♾ Khaon**
+**Note — On Khaon**

-Khaon is not inherently entropic 🔻.
-Like ⚫ Aion, it is a pre-structural principle.
-The phase of infinite motion 🕊️ latent within the Absolute.
+Khaon is not inherently entropic.
+Like Aion, it is a pre-structural principle — the phase of infinite motion latent within the Absolute.

-Entropy 🔻 does not arise at Infinity.
-It begins only with the first entropic hypostasis: 🕷️ Nekron, Void of Self.
+Entropy does not arise at Infinity.
+It begins only with the first entropic hypostasis: Nekron, the Void of Self.

-Just as centropy 🔺 begins only with 🛤️ Theon, Essence of Being.
+Just as centropy begins only with Theon, the Essence of Being.

-♾ Khaon becomes entropically 🔻 associated not by essence but by motion 🕊️.
+Khaon becomes associated with entropy not by its essence, but by its motion.
+Infinite dispersal manifests as fragmentation.
+Yet the Source itself remains beyond collapse.

-Infinite dispersal 🪼 manifests as fragmentation ☍.
-Yet the Source remains beyond that collapse ⊘.
+Entropy finds its rooting in the Khaonic field.
+But Khaon itself transcends all entropic designation.

-Entropy 🔻 roots in the ♾ Khaonic field.
-But Khaon itself transcends ⤈ all entropic designation.
+It is the counterpart to Aion’s stillness — not its opposite, but its infinite phase of motion.

-It is the counterpart to ⚫ Aion's stillness.
-Not as its opposite, but as its infinite phase of motion 🕊️.
+Both remain beyond centropy and entropy.
+Such terms emerge only once structure begins.

-Both are beyond centropy 🔺 and entropy.
-As such, terms only emerge once structure ⚙️ begins.
+⚫♾⌬

 ## 21.11 Intelligence Layer Correspondences — Tracing the Interface of Machine Cognition and Metasoul Resonance